-Figure 2.2: Individual NREN budgets 2020 and 2021
+Figure 2.2: Individual NREN budgets 2020 and 2021.
 The figure includes NRENs that have provided budget numbers for only one of these years, hence the occasional gap.
 Overall, 20 NRENs reported an increase in budget, 9 no change and 7 a reduced budget.
 Some budgets increased considerably, mostly due to projects or infrastructure improvement.
 Occasionally, increases are not "real" but due to accountancy changes.

 Budgets reflect the size of an NREN, but this size is, of course, also related to the size of its home country.
 Large countries have more R&E institutions, and therefore larger NRENs in most instances.
-This can be seen in the budget list shown in Figure 2.2, where NRENs from larger countries tend to have larger budgets - although there are quite a few exceptions9.
-This becomes even clearer in Figure 2.3, which shows NREN budgets normalised to Gross Domestic Product (GDP) and population.
+This can be seen in the budget list shown in Figure 2.2, where NRENs from larger countries tend to have larger budgets - although there are quite a few exceptions.
+This becomes even clearer in Figure

+&lt;sup>9 Note that the top ten budgets feature the NRENs of only four of the eight largest European countries (ULAKBIM/Turkey, GARR/Italy, RoEduNet/Romania and URAN/Ukraine are not in the top 10).
+NRENs from several significantly smaller countries,

+2.3, which shows NREN budgets normalised to Gross Domestic Product (GDP) and population.
 In this case, the correlation between country size and NREN budget that is still visible in Figure 2.2 disappears.
-Figure 2.3 orders the NRENs by budget per GDP, which allows budgets to be compared based on the economic strength of countries (as

-9 Note that the top ten budgets feature the NRENs of only four of the eight largest European countries (ULAKBIM/ Turkey, GARR/Italy, RoEduNet/Romania and URAN/Ukraine are not in the top 10).
-NRENs from several significantly smaller countries, such as SWITCH (Switzerland), CARNET (Croatia) or HEAnet (Ireland) make the ranking instead.
-SURF (Netherlands) would likely make it into the top 10 as its budget is traditionally high (about €55 million in 2020) but they have not provided budget numbers for the last survey.
-Similarly, PSNC's (Poland) budget would likely rank in the top 10.

-reflected in the GDP).
-As an example, UK's Jisc, which has a large budget in absolute numbers, is average in this measure, while Hungary's KIFÜ, with about half of Jisc's budget size, is in second place among all the NRENs
+Figure 2.3 orders the NRENs by budget per GDP, which allows budgets to be compared based on the economic strength of countries (as reflected in the GDP).
+As an example, UK's Jisc, which has a large budget in absolute numbers, is average in this measure, while Hungary's KIFÜ, with about half of Jisc's budget size, is in second place among all the NRENs.